Wildlife, Environmental and other News

 4. Almost immediately, turn right at a junction of tracks, and follow the bridleway at first gently uphill, eventually through coniferous woodland and then beside paddocks and broad-leaved trees.

 Pass a group of buildings on the right; a number of well-spaced properties on the left; and Setley Farm on the right.
-Join a tarmac road, and go left at a ‘Y’ junction - the Filly Inn is on the right here.
+Join a tarmac road, and go left at a ‘Y’ junction - The Filly Inn is on the right here.

 Reach the busy A337, cross over, and go through a gate beside a cattle grid on the minor road opposite.